 L-60B: The addition of a 300 litre chemical tank and underwing spray bars resulted in the agricultural specialist of the Brigadýr family.

-L-60D and L-60F: Specifically modified versions for glider tug duties.
+L-60D: Specifically modified version for glider tug duties.

 L-60E: Brigadýr variant optimised for the air ambulance role.